radiocosmology/alpenhorn/doc/demo.rst

 Starting the demo database
 --------------------------

-There are four docker containers that comprise this demo: \* a database container, which runs the MySQL server containing the alpenhorn Data Index \* three containers implementing the separate alpenhorn hosts, each containing a StorageNodes
+There are five docker containers that comprise this demo:

+* a database container (``alpendb``), which runs the MySQL server containing the alpenhorn Data Index
+* a container providing a root shell (``alpenshell``) used to interact with the alpenhorn CLI
+* three containers (``alpenhost1`` through ``alpenhost3``) implementing the
+  separate alpenhorn hosts, each containing a StorageNode and running an instance of the alpenhorn daemon.

 These containers will be automatically built when we first start the demo.